edpackard/CV/README.md

 ## Edward Packard

-I am a highly motivated individual who always brings an infectious enthiusiasm to the teams and projects I am involved in.
+I am a highly-motivated individual who always brings an infectious enthiusiasm to the teams and projects I am involved in.
 My background in teaching and researching history has equipped me with a formidable work ethic, outstanding analytical and communication skills, and a strong sense of empathy.

 After a rewarding decade working as an academic, I found myself searching for a new challenge: this is why I undertook and completed the [Makers Academy](https://makers.tech/) software development bootcamp.
 Makers encouraged me to reflect deeply on how I learn: during this journey, I was hugely inspired by the coaches and my cohort.